kelvinink/kt/README.md

 # kt

-kt includes abunch of handy tools for software developers.
+kt includes a bunch of handy tools for software developers.

 * kcmd   :  quick cheatsheet for linux command
 * kgraph :  useful reference graphs for developers